AresMUSH/aresmush.com/articles/index.md

 ## Old PennMUSH Coding Articles

 Note: These articles apply to PennMUSH, not AresMUSH, but are archived here for posterity.
 For AresMUSH code tutorials, see the [code](/code) section.

 * [Practical MUSH Coding](/articles/practical-mush-coding.html) - A guide to MUSH Coding intended for mid-level coders.
 * [Large Scale System Design](/articles/large-scale-system-design.html) - A guide for building large-scale MUSH softcode systems.
+* [FS3 vs Other Systems](/articles/fs3-vs-other-systems.html) - Comparison of FS3 and other RPGs.